grinnell-cs/csc151-images/_eboards/eboard18.md

 Final thoughts
 --------------

-_We probably won't have any final thoughts._
+_We probably won't have time for any final thoughts._